builtjs/builtjs-theme-corporate-tailwind/README.site.md

 [![Built.JS Corporate Tailwind Theme](https://raw.githubusercontent.com/builtjs/builtjs-theme-corporate-tailwind/main/public/images/theme.png)](https://builtjs-theme-corporate-tailwind.vercel.app/)

-A [Built.JS](https://builtjs.com) theme for small business websites, with basic Tailwind styling.
+This site built was built from [Built.JS](https://builtjs.com) theme for small business websites, with basic Tailwind styling.

 ## Demo
-The demo for the site can be found here: [https://builtjs-theme-corporate-tailwind.vercel.app/](https://builtjs-theme-corporate-tailwind.vercel.app/)
+The demo for the theme that this site was created from can be found here: [https://builtjs-theme-corporate-tailwind.vercel.app/](https://builtjs-theme-corporate-tailwind.vercel.app/)

 ## Installation
 ```